 Cohabitation is defined as two people living together as if they are married.

 In Texas, when a man and women agree to be married, live together as husband and wife and represent to others they are married, they are common law married.
-In situations where a man and women live together, problems and confusion can arise whether or not a couple intends to be married.
+In situations where a couple lives together, problems and confusion can arise whether or not a couple intends to be married.
 Third parties might assume a couple is married or sometimes one partner may consider the relationship as a common law marriage.
 When situations like these happen, a cohabitation agreement can be helpful.

 A couple is able to include spousal support stipulations and life insurance policy information in the agreement.
 Also, if a couple decides to get married, the information in their cohabitation agreement can be included in their premarital agreement.